-The UnBound™ Glass Fiber Print Sheet & Binder Clips
+The UnBound™ Glass Fiber Print Sheet CR-10

 Introducing the UnBound™: UnBound™ is a glass fiber print sheet, M3D’s newest print surface upgrade which was created to optimize your 3D printing experience.
-It is a glass fiber composite with a surface chemistry and roughness ideal for all popular printing materials.
+It is a glass fiber composite with surface chemistry and roughness ideal for all popular printing materials.
 The surface texture and chemistry were engineered for the best bonding and removal of prints.
 Other benefits of the UnBound™ include the following: